Nicholas II: Start of reign

 Nicholas was a weak emperor.
 He did better as a father and husband than a ruler of a gigantic, restless realm.
 He was of average ability and indecisive character, but also modest and frugal.
-Like his father Alexander III he was very old-fashioned and sought to Russificate everyhing that had been previously westernised, including preferring to use the title of tsar instead of emperor as he thought it sounded more Russian.
+Like his father Alexander III he was very old-fashioned and sought to Russificate everything that had been previously westernised, including preferring to use the title of tsar instead of emperor as he thought it sounded more Russian.
 Nicholas allowed his wife to control him in matters of government, such as choices of people.
 Because of this, renovations often failed because of one single thing: any renovation would have been contrary to the interests of their children.
 Especially the crown prince Alexei was important in this regard, and his future interests were not to be endangered.

 The first years of Nicholas's reign saw little more than continuation and development of the policy pursued by Alexander III.
 Nicholas allotted money for the All-Russia exhibition of 1896.
 In 1897 restoration of the gold standard by Sergei Witte, Minister of Finance, completed the series of financial reforms, initiated fifteen years earlier.
 By 1902 the Trans-Siberian Railway was nearing completion; this helped the Russians trade in the Far East but the railway still required huge amounts of work.

 During the first ten years of Nicholas II's reign, Russia saw a societal and economic transform, a change from an agrarian society to an industrial one, whose seeds had already been sown during the reign of Nicholas's father Alexander III.
 During the inspection period from 1880 to 1910 economic growth in Russia was over nine percent per year on average.
 The old-fashioned legislature, the unsolved question of land ownership after serfdom had been abolished in 1861 and concentration of economic growth in wealthy metropolitan areas caused conflicts among the growing working class, which the Socialist Revolutionary Party and the communists used as a vessel of growth.